 The market for vehicle fuels is highly competitive.
 The biggest competition for our products is gasoline and diesel because most vehicles in our key markets are powered by these fuels.
 We also compete with suppliers of other alternative vehicle fuels, including renewable diesel, biodiesel, and ethanol, as well as producers and fuelers of alternative vehicles, including hybrid, electric and hydrogen-powered vehicles.
-Additionally, our stations compete directly with other natural gas fueling stations and indirectly with electric vehicle fuels.
+Additionally, our stations compete directly with other natural gas fueling stations and indirectly with electric vehicle charging stations and fueling stations for other vehicle fuels.